Wrestling Sensor Sleeve

 -

 This is a representation of the temperature and FSR data in the form of a data log.
-This representation was usuful in working out bugs since I could see the exact time impluses were made and when temperature changed.
+This representation was useful in working out bugs since I could see the exact time impulses were made and when temperature changed.

 -